New England Cable News

 My child has learned not only how to play the cello, she has gained skills with working as a team as well as leadership skills.
 Her confidence level has soared giving her self-esteem in her ability to do anything she sets her mind to do.
 It has been wonderful watching City String's mold the kids to be successful adults

-CSU'S impact on [my daughter] has been gradual.
+City Strings's impact on [my daughter] has been gradual.
 She was hesitant and doubted her ability at first.
 She was too young to understand that practice made better, but over time with practice, perseverance and participation she's more disciplined.
 She proudly shares with her teachers and staff at school that she plays the cello.
 She has a genuine love of music and is interested in taking up an additional instrument in middle school.
-This is all because of the opportunity that CSU provides to children so early on...
+This is all because of the opportunity that City Strings provides to children so early on...
 I'm a grateful parent and supporter!

 I wanted them to have a love and appreciation for music.
 Israel is firm and has high expectations for them.
 She just exudes passion for music.